 Human rights, as the term is most commonly used, are the rights that every human being is entitled to enjoy and to have protected.
 The contemporary international statement of those rights is the Universal Declaration of Human Rights .
 Backed by a framework of rights, dignity creates a sense of self-respect, which can be reflected in demeanor and body language.
 Of course, the magnitude and the content of the components of this right would depend upon the extent of the economic development of the country, but it must in any view of the matter, include right to the basic necessities of life and also the right to carry on such functions, and activities as constitute the bare minimum expression of the human self.
+(Also discuss when can fetus enjoy those rights?
+Since the author continues to look at one side only, it will be good to discuss both school of thoughts, one which thinks fetus does not have rights as an individual and vice versa for a balanced view)

 What has recently come to be recognized, however, is that women have long been undeserved in the context of modern medicine as well .
 People who are viewed in terms of dignity, sacredness, equality, and unity grounded in their identity as being in God’s image will be treated in certain ways .
 People will treat them with respect, by treating those created in the image of God in a particular way; one treats the creator in the same way.
 As Christians we believe that God loves all of humanity and does not show favoritism, but accepts men from every nation who fear Him and do what is right” (Acts 10).
 The ethics of care values the ties we have with particular people and the actual relationships constitute our identity.
 Emotional response to right and wrong, good or bad, is the only measure of the good.
 In other words, people make ethical decisions on the basis of their personal preference, attitudes, and feelings.
 And one person’s preference may not be another person’s choice.

 And so we are left with moral disputes and no objective mean to resolve them.
 To commit an offence against another human being is also to commit an offence against God.
-Christian ethics would be the principles derived from the Christian faith by which we act.
-Love is God’s ultimate intention for relationships of people with one another and with the natural world a well.
+Christian ethics would be the principles derived from the Christian faith by which we act. ( None of the religion favors abortion, be it Buddhism, Hinduism or Islam, respect for life is shown by all the religions.
+Relevant scriptures need to be referenced here, as journal has a wide audience) Love is God’s ultimate intention for relationships of people with one another and with the natural world a well.
 Nearly all of us have benefited from another’s care and recognize that care as having fundamental value.
 While God’s Word may not cover every situation we face throughout our lives, its principles give us the standards by which we must conduct ourselves in those situations where there are no explicit instructions.
 A happy life is one with a clear preponderance of pleasures over pains but, to treat happiness as a distinct state; one involving a feeling of satisfaction with one’s life as a whole, in past, present and future equates suffering or despair with dissatisfaction with one’s life as a whole.